 The Downtown Revitalization Act

-The bill requires California’s seven largest transit-rich cities, with populations over 400,000 — Los Angeles, San Diego, San Jose, San Francisco, Sacramento, Oakland, and Long Beach — to designate regional transit districts and apply new, high-density residential standards in those districts.
+The bill requires California’s seven largest transit-rich cities, with populations over 400,000 — Los Angeles, San Diego, San Jose, San Francisco, Sacramento, Oakland, and Long Beach — to designate regional transit districts.
+New standards would apply across these districts: a 150-foot height baseline, with at least 25% of each district allowing 450 feet or more.
 Proposed residential housing projects that meet the bill’s labor standards would be eligible for streamlined approval.

-The bill also creates a state-backed revolving loan fund modeled on similar, successful programs in other states.
-The revolving fund will lower construction costs and be paid back upon project completion, creating a virtuous cycle for the development of lower-cost, high-rise housing near designated regional transit hubs.
+The bill also creates a state-backed loan fund, administered by the California Housing Finance Agency, that will offer low-interest loans to projects meeting labor and affordability standards to help reduce construction costs.
+The revolving fund will be paid back upon project completion, creating a virtuous cycle for the development of lower-cost, high-rise housing near designated regional transit hubs.

 Updates